OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:29

-For whoever has will be given more, and they will have an abundance.
-Whoever does not have, even what they have will be taken from them.
+For whoever possesses will be given more, and they will have an abundance.
+Whoever does not possess, even what they have will be taken from them.

 ## Matthew 25:30

-And throw that worthless servant outside, into the darkness, where there will be weeping and gnashing of teeth.’
+And cast that worthless servant outside, into the darkness, where there will be weeping and gnashing of teeth.’

 ---

 ## Matthew 25:31

-When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
+When the Son of Man arrives in his glory, and all the angels with him, he will sit on his majestic throne.

 ## Matthew 25:32

-All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
+All the nations will be gathered before him, and he will separate the people one from another as a shepherd divides the sheep from the goats.

 ## Matthew 25:33